Letters from Lodi

 And you know what?
 The Simoneaus are correct for two unimpeachable reasons:

 Higher clay content sites also tend to have deeper and richer soils.
-My own intuition tells me that in this type of environment your vines can grower bigger (leaf) canopies, which adds to the herbal and black olive components in a Merlot.
+My own intuition tells me that in this type of environment, your vines can grow bigger (leaf) canopies, which adds to the herbal and black olive components of a Merlot.
 André liked that, and I certainly felt this made for a much more interesting Merlot.